 About The Otesaga

-The Otesaga, a 133-room Grand Dame resort, has appealed to travelers visiting Cooperstown’s historic attractions for more than a century.
+The Otesaga, a 132-room resort, has appealed to travelers visiting Cooperstown’s historic attractions for more than a century.
 The Otesaga has combined gracious hospitality, first-rate accommodations and fine dining since 1909.
 Home to the top-rated, 18-hole Leatherstocking Golf Course, The Otesaga was voted one of the “Top 50 U.S. Golf Resorts” by Condé Nast Traveler.
-The Otesaga offers two first-class dining options as well as an array of sports and recreational facilities, including a heated outdoor pool, fitness room, lake canoeing and swimming, croquet and tennis courts, and a video game room.
+The Otesaga offers two first-class dining options as well as an array of sports and recreational facilities, including a heated outdoor pool, fitness room, lake canoeing and swimming, croquet and tennis courts.
 A member of the Historic Hotels of America and a AAA Four-Diamond hotel, it is open from mid-April through Thanksgiving weekend.
-The Hotel is available to groups during the off-season who book at least 60 rooms per night.
+The Hotel is available to groups during the off-season who book at least 50 rooms per night.

 Cooperstown houses an unspoiled repository of America’s heritage, rich in history, art, architecture and natural beauty.
 Some of the village’s key attractions include the National Baseball Hall of Fame and Museum, Fenimore Art Museum, The Farmers’ Museum, the Glimmerglass Festival and the Leatherstocking Golf Course.
 A convenient getaway distance from New York, Boston, Philadelphia and other Northeastern and mid-Atlantic cities, Cooperstown is easily accessible by car, rail and air.
 For directions to The Otesaga Resort Hotel, please visit the Location & Directions.